rpadovani/rpadovani.com/_posts/2016-08-04-deploy-jekyll-with-gitlabci.markdown

 In last three months one of the task I had at [archon.ai][0] was to implement a pipeline to autodeploy our services.
-We use an instance of [Gitlab][1] to host our code, so after some proof of concept we chose to use [Gitlab CI][2] to test and deploy our code.
+We use an instance of [Gitlab][1] to host our code, so after some proof of concepts we chose to use [Gitlab CI][2] to test and deploy our code.

 Gitlab CI is amazing (as Gitlab is), Gitlab team is doing a great work and they implement new features every month.
-So today I choose to move also this blog to Gitlab CI.
+So today I chose to move also this blog to Gitlab CI.

 This blog is based on [Jekyll][3].
-It was already hosted on Gitlab but, until yesterday, it didn't use Gitlab CI: every time I pushed something, a webhook called a script on my server, the server downloaded the source code, compiled it and then published it.
+The source code was already [hosted][3b] on Gitlab but, until yesterday, it didn't use Gitlab CI: every time I pushed something, a webhook called a script on my server, the server downloaded the source code, compiled it and then published it.

-The bad in this approach is the same server which runs the website (and other services as well), wasted CPU, storage and time doing compilation.
+The bad in this that approach is the same server which runs the website (and other services as well) wasted CPU, storage and time doing compilation.

-I have others servers at well (but if you do not, don't worry, Gitlab offers free runners for Gitlab CI if you host your project on Gitlab.com), so I installed a Gitlab runner as explained [here][4] and set it to run tests via docker.
+I have others servers as well (but if you do not, don't worry, Gitlab offers free runners for Gitlab CI if you host your project on Gitlab.com), so I installed a Gitlab runner as explained [here][4] and set it to use Docker.

 ## gitlab-ci.yml